ABenatti/network_symmetry/README.md

                         show_status = True
                         )
 ```
-- `h_max` - Compute all symmetries and accessibilities for h=2 to h_max, which must be greater or equals to 2;
+- `h_max` - Compute all symmetries and accessibilities for h=2 to h_max, which must be greater or equal to 2;
 - `merge_last_level` - Merge the last level.
 True by default;
 - `live_stream` - Stream the output as results are obtained.
 Note that the results may be out of order;
-- `parallel_jobs` - The number of parallel jobs, which must be greater or equals to 1;
+- `parallel_jobs` - The number of parallel jobs, which must be greater or equal to 1;
 - `verbose` - If True, shows the calculation steps;
 - `show_status` - If True, show the progress of the calculation.